AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md

    ![](assets/image2014-9-23-15-3a45-3a13.png)

-1. Wählen Sie einen Wert aus der Dropdown-Liste aus.
+1. Wählen Sie einen Wert aus der Dropdownliste aus.

    ![](assets/image2014-9-23-15-3a45-3a30.png)

-1. Klicken **Speichern**.
+1. Klicks **Speichern**.

    ![](assets/image2014-9-23-15-3a45-3a36.png)